Hospice in there for the whole family.

 - Social Workers – the hospice social worker visits and calls to listen, assess and teach.
 Their expertise and experience is enormously helpful to individuals and families coping with the many social, emotional and financial issues related to advanced illness and its interaction with life in general.

 - Chaplain – the hospice chaplain visits and calls to listen, comfort and provide counsel when needed.
 The chaplain works with individuals and families who have a religious connection, identify themselves as spiritual persons or who have no considered religious connection.

 - Hospice Aides provide personal care, assistance with activities and meals, and other care activities to supplement what families and caregivers are able to provide.

 - Care Volunteers – care volunteers are fully trained community members who generously give their time and energy to serve hospice patients and their loved ones in a variety of ways.
 They may include companioning, reading, talking, respite coverage for families and a variety of other tasks depending on the need.

 - Others -when appropriate, additional professional and volunteer members may be involved.
 These might include a physical therapist, if their work could improve quality of life, a pet therapy visit from a loving therapy dog or a visit from our Chrysalis Singers.
 Social workers ensure everyone’s psychological needs are met.
 They can provide counseling, emotional support and help navigate through paperwork and other duties that are a part of the end of life journey.

 Volunteer managers coordinate our hospice volunteers to assist the patient and family in any way needed.
 From cooking meals, to providing companionship to assisting with household tasks.
-Volunteers give family members a well-deserved break to take care of their own needs: run errands, take a hot shower, even briefly travel without worry.
+Family members a well-deserved break by hospice volunteers so they can take care of their own needs: run errands, take a hot shower, even briefly travel without worry.